 One of the key points made at the hearing was the statement by Mark Mishek, stating “Most in our field do great work.
 But to ensure ethical, quality care for all who seek help for addiction, we believe it is time to establish quality standards and a consistent, enforceable regulatory framework for the addiction treatment industry.
 The stakes – patient safety and public confidence in addiction treatment – are high.”
 The standards for how the consumer (the parents searching for treatment for a child, a person struggling with substance abuse, or someone in need of treatment) can clearly understand what it is that they are getting when they visit a website seeking treatment.

 It is admirable that Congress is finally doing something about misleading advertising practices that are harming people because lack of access to quality treatment is quite literally killing people.

-GateHouse has always prided itself on being a leader in the substance abuse treatment field and adhering to the highest levels of accreditations, certifications, and ethical standards in the substance abuse recovery field.
-We hope that Congress continues their work in improving the space, increasing the quality of care offered and more importantly helping increase the access to treatment that so many need.
+GateHouse Treatment has always prided itself on being a leader in the substance abuse treatment field and adhering to the highest levels of accreditations, certifications, and ethical standards in the substance abuse recovery field.
+We hope that Congress continues their work in improving the space, increasing the quality of care offered, and more importantly helping increase the access to treatment that so many need.

 The Most Important Goal Of the Committee Should Be Increasing Access

 We must applaud the Subcommittee of Oversight and Investigation for bringing light to such a crucial aspect of the treatment industry.
 The real end game is to offer those seeking help for substance use disorders the treatment they desperately need.
 On average, 115 American dies per day from an opioid overdose.
 This is one step closer to finding a solution to the opioid crisis, or at least to stop prolonging the abuse.